devbridge/Objective-C-Style-Guide/README.md

 ## Imports

+* When importing system frameworks or Cocoapods dependencies, use angle brackes and put a framework name as a prefix:
+```objc
+#import <UIKit/UIKit.h>
+#import <AFNetowkring/AFNetowkring.h>
+```
 * Imports have to be included in headers, where protocol definition is needed.
 * Imports have to be moved out of header files, where possible.
-If your header file contains a property or a method that requires specific class, define that class with `@class`" instruction and put `#import` into implementation file instead.
+If your header file contains a property or a method that requires specific class, define that class with `@class` instruction and put `#import` into implementation file instead.
 See [this article](http://qualitycoding.org/file-dependencies/) for more details.
 * Eliminate unused imports in your classes.
 Remember, the less dependencies a class has, the easier it is to test it.
-* Never use `#include` unless it is C++ code.
+* Never use `#include`, unless it is C++ code.
 * Consider using `@import` over `#import` in projects that support Objective-C modules.
 See [this article](https://stoneofarc.wordpress.com/2013/06/25/introduction-to-objective-c-modules/) for details.
-* When importing system frameworks or Cocoapods dependencies, use angled brackes and put a framework name as a prefix:
-```objc
-#import <UIKit/UIKit.h>
-#import <AFNetowkring/AFNetowkring.h>
-```

 ### For example:

-**MyClass.h:**
+####MyClass.h:
 ```objc
 #import "MyOtherClass.h"